-NEL is a wholly owned subsidiary of Numis Corporation PLC ("NCP").
-NCP is the ultimate holding company of the Group and has ultimate responsibility for the overall management of the Group.
+As at 30 September 2023, NEL was a wholly owned subsidiary of Numis Corporation PLC ("NCP"), the ultimate holding company of the Group with ultimate responsibility for the overall management of the Group.

-The legal structure of the Group as at 30 September 2022 is shown below.
+The legal structure of the Group as at 30 September 2023 is shown below.

 NEL was established and incorporated in Ireland in 2021 as a limited liability company and received a regulatory licence from the CBI on 30 June 2022.
-NEL has permission to deal on own account and undertake underwriting and as such it has a minimum initial capital requirement of €750k.
+NEL has permission to deal on own account and undertake underwriting and as such it has a permanent capital requirement of €750k.